applyhhj/ros_multi_robot_sim/README.md

 ```Bash
 roslaunch agents_gazebo agents_gazebo.launch
 ```
-This will first launch the gazebo simulator with gui, then launch the rviz gui.<br />
+This will first launch the gazebo simulator with gui, then launch the rviz gui.
+Sometimes gazebo may die during launching, just run again<br />

 #How to control the robots
 The following command can be used to control robot0, you can change keyop0.launch to keyop1.launch to control robot1.
 It is not a good way, but it works well.<br />